Samsay143/recommenderSystem-FYP/README.md

 # SalesManagement
-An app to manage your sales team efficiently.
+An app to manage sales and recommend better profit and sales analysis for a retailer.

 # Basic Features Implemented :
 - Login and registration feature for manager and the salesperson with simultaneous data storage on the server.